Bruno-Jander/CDH-on-AWS-EC2-RHEL/Cloudera_CDH_on_AWS (Part 1).md

 | —                   | SSH     | TCP      | 22         | Custom   | 0.0.0.0/0 |
 | —                   | ALL TCP | TCP      | 0-65535    | Custom   | 0.0.0.0/0 |

-*Tip: remember not to do this in a production environment, just for testing purposes*
+*Tip: remember not to do this in a production environment, just for testing purposes.*

 Cloudera standard ports: